 Thailand has a different culture and history to the US and Europe

 ‘It must be understood that Thailand has a different culture and society to western countries.
-In the midst of all the hubbub about human trafficking and the raids on Thailand’s shrimp peeling factories prior to Christmas 2015, I recall one factory owner who complained to police that he could not understand what the problem was.
+Amid all the hubbub about human trafficking and the raids on Thailand’s shrimp peeling factories before Christmas 2015, I recall one factory owner who complained to police that he could not understand what the problem was.
 He was offering employment and he was not a drug dealer.
-I think this illustrates that Thailand’s economy and society has not developed to same extent or perhaps in the same way as more advanced western societies with different cultures.
+I think this illustrates that Thailand’s economy and society has not developed to the same extent or perhaps in the same way as more advanced western societies with different cultures.
 I accept and understand that the Thai government is committed fully to implementing fully all the agreements and embracing all standards but I think the EU and the United States must think twice before they take steps that could have detrimental consequences for Thai people,’ says Joseph Anthony, a commentator in Bangkok.

 Washington should be concerned as Thai Chinese relationship grows